i05nagai/memorandum/language/english_speaking.md

 * defence
     * In my defence, I thought we had already broken up.
 * come
+    * come up with
+        * come up with a plan/idea/solution
+        * come up with a name/title/advert
     * come down to
         * if a situation or decision comes down to sth, that is the thing that influecnes it most
         * What it all comes down to is your incredible insecurity